Best Mixed Reality Headsets for Work and Play (2026)

 Best for Each Use Case

 Engadget scored it 90/100, the highest rating among all headsets tested.
-Same Snapdragon XR2 Gen 2 processor and full app compatibility as the Quest 3, at $180 less.
+Same Snapdragon XR2 Gen 2 processor and full app compatibility as the Quest 3, now at ~$250 less after the April 2026 price changes.
 The trade-off is Fresnel lenses and lower 1830x1920 per-eye resolution with a narrower 96-degree FOV.
-Over 12 million units sold since October 2024 launch. [src1, src2]
+Over 12 million units sold since October 2024 launch. [src1, src2, src8]

 Best for Spatial Computing / Productivity: Apple Vision Pro M5 ($3,499) — Check price